dialchain/dial/README.md

 To enforce sharing of produced certificates, redemption of coin associated with work done can only happen if publisher presents __Sharing Certificates (SCerts)__.
 These are receipts produced by other publishers after reception of certificates produced by their neighborhood peers.

 ## Protocols
 A protocol is a merkel tree holding the state of some entities.
-The Dial knows neighborhood protocols and time window protocols.
+The Dial knows three types of protocols:
+- The token protocol
+- the neighborhood protocol and
+- time window protocol.

 ### Incremental Computation of Merkel Roots
 We can allow for incremental computation of a merkel root if we design the ordering criteria to append new leaf nodes at the end of the list of leaf nodes.
 All protocols in the Dial are designed such as to allow for the incremental  computation of merkel roots and therefore reduce the time needed to secure the state of the Dial between time windows.

+### Token Protocol (TP)
+A token protocol documents all certificates produced to secure the last state of a token in a merkel tree.
+The documentaation of the las state of a token is held by the controller of the token and shall be presented to publishers as part of a new declaration to modify the token.

+By verifying the merkel root of the token state, the publisher can consume information contained in the token documentation to verify the legitimacy of the new modification request.

 ### Neighborhood Protocol (NP)
 The NP is the merkel tree of the last state of all tokens hosted by the target neighborhood.
-The neighborhood protocol is produced by publishers of the NHost.
+The neighborhood protocol is produced by publishers of the THost.

 To allow for incremental computation of neighborhood protocols, leaf nodes are ordered by (1) the timestamp of the token first publication and (2) the lexicographical order of the token identifier.
 This way, new tokens are appended at the end of the list and do not trigger a rebalance of the protocol tree.